AlbaneCM/TripAdvisor_Sentiment_Predictions/README.md

 The dataset is split before any further transformation is done to prevent data leakage.

 Two parameters were assigned:
-    * `random_state=42` for reproducibility
+- `random_state=42` for reproducibility
-    * `stratify=y` to address class imbalance issues
+-  `stratify=y` to address class imbalance issues

 * Encoding target
 In order to make predictions useable in calculations, I encoded the target:
-* 0 replaced `not_detractors`
+  - 0 replaced `not_detractors`
-* 1 replaced `detractors`
+  - 1 replaced `detractors`

 ### 4. 2- Data Preprocessing & Exploratory Analysis

-In order to preprocess the tweets, the following transformations were performed:
+In order to preprocess the reviews, the following transformations were performed:
 * **Standardizing case**
-    <br>This step is important to ensure text is uniform and consistent.
-This prevents models from treating words with different cases as different ones
+    <br>This step was verified as it is important to ensure text is uniform and consistent.
+Nevertheless, no extra step was taken as text was already saved as lower case.

+* **Character Encoding**
+    <br> This was done to ensure consistent representation of text by transforming non-text characters into a normalized format, which will facilitate proper text processing, analysis, and model training.

 * **Tokenizing**
-    <br>Tokens of one or two consecutive words were created.
-This was done with the `RegexpTokenizer` package from nltk.tokenize <br>
+    <br>Tokens of words were created.
+This was done with the `RegexpTokenizer` package from nltk.tokenize.
+This step will facilitate the conversion of word into a suitable form for analysis and modeling.  <br>
 * **Stopwords**
     <br>To focus on the data's theme, English stopwords were removed.
-Manual additions were made in this text's context (i.e. "sxsw", "mention")
+Manual additions were made in this text's context, such as adding industry specific word (i.e. "hotel", "stay")
 * **Lemmatize**
     <br> The `WordNetLemmatizer` package from nltk.stem.wordnet was used to reduce words to their base form, allowing a more accurate analysis
 * **Frequency Distribution**